 The Pearce Law Firm is Here to Help

 Edith Pearce and the legal team at The Pearce Law Firm are committed to seeking justice on behalf of mothers in the workplace whose rights have been violated.
 A thorough analysis of your case, conducted by our firm, will enable us to determine if discrimination or retaliation occurred and if your rights were violated.
 We can then assist you in obtaining compensation for the injuries and losses you suffered as a result of this illegal treatment.
-Contact the Pennsylvania pregnancy discrimination attorneys of The Pearce Law Firm today or call (215) 600-1433 for assistance.
+Contact the Pennsylvania pregnancy discrimination attorneys of The Pearce Law Firm today.